 Southeast Asia Region (East Indies and Indochina)

 Southeast Asia consists of the regions that are south of China, south-east of the Indian subcontinent and north-west of Australia.
 Southeast Asia constitutes 3% of Earth’s total area with about 8.5% of the world’s population.
 The region is home to diverse ethnicities, languages and religions.
 The climate in the continent is mainly tropical-hot and humid all year round with plenty of rain.

 The Kingdom of Thailand is historically known as Siam.
-The Tai peoples originally migrated from China to southeast Asia from the 11th century.
+The Tai peoples originally migrated from China to Southeast Asia in the 11th century.
 During Western Imperialism in Asia, Siam was the only country to not fall under foreign colonization.
 Siam became a constitutional monarchy in 1932 and changed its name to Thailand.
-The Thai economy is the second largest in southeast Asia with booming sectors of manufacturing, agriculture and tourism.
+The Thai economy is the second largest in Southeast Asia with booming sectors of manufacturing, agriculture and tourism.
 Bangkok is Thailand’s capital and largest city.